Military career of Dwight D. Eisenhower: Early years, 1915–1918

 World War I had broken out in Europe in 1914, and the U.S. joined the war on the side of the Entente Powers in April 1917.
 Like many 19th Infantry personnel, Eisenhower was promoted and assigned to the newly created 57th Infantry Regiment, where he served as the regimental supply officer.
 In September 1917, he was assigned to train reserve officers, first at Fort Oglethrope and then at Fort Leavenworth.

 In February 1918, he was transferred to Camp Meade, Maryland, where he was assigned command of the 301st Heavy Tank Battalion.
 By the beginning of 1918, the United States Army did not have a single operational tank, but the battalion planned to use British-provided Mark VI tanks after arriving in Europe.
 The 301st was initially scheduled to be deployed to Europe in early 1918, but in March 1918 the tank corps was established as an independent branch of the army, and Eisenhower's unit was assigned for further training at Camp Colt.
 After months of rudimentary training, the first tank, a Renault FT, arrived in June 1918.
 In September, the "Spanish flu" epidemic hit the camp, ultimately killing 175 of the roughly 10,000 men under his command.
 In October, Eisenhower was promoted to the rank of lieutenant colonel, and two weeks later he received orders to deploy to Europe.
 Shortly before the deployment, the war ended with the signing of the Armistice of 11 November 1918.
 Though Eisenhower and his tank crews never saw combat, he displayed excellent organizational skills, as well as an ability to accurately assess junior officers' strengths and make optimal placements of personnel.
-Despite his success as an organizer and trainer, during World War II rivals who had combat experience often sought to denigrate Eisenhower for his previous lack of combat experience.
+Despite his success as an organizer and trainer, his World War II rivals often sought to denigrate Eisenhower for his lack of combat experience.